Qball2345/Qball2345.github.io/README.md

             <h2>An Interesting Problem With a Unique Solution</h2>

             <p>For years, firefighters have had to go back to the threeway to stop waterflow or manage pressure.
 All the walking back and forth really adds up
-            and makes water delivery require more effort than necessary. to address this issue, the Central Hose Command Unit (CHCU) was created.
+            and makes water delivery require more effort than necessary.
+To address this issue, the Central Hose Command Unit (CHCU) was created.
             Now firefighters can control the flow of water remotley using their mobile device to engage a linear actuator.
 The system uses a transmission protocol called LoRa that allows for water to be diverted from up to one kilometer away.